Logykhaled/alx-low_level_programming/0x01-variables_if_else_while/README.md

 A program that prints all possible different combinations of three digits, separated by a space.

 # Credits
-The tasks in this repository were designed by Holberton School and are part of the school's curriculum for learning C programming.
+The tasks in this repository were designed by ALX Africa and are part of the school's curriculum for learning C programming.

 # Contributing
 Contributions to this repository are welcome!
 If you spot a bug or an error in the code, please feel free to open an issue or submit a pull request.